Search potential for direct slepton pair production at the CEPC with $\sqrt{s}$ = 360 GeV: Search for direct slepton production

 \subsection{Summary of slepton search}

-The 5$\sigma$ contours with 5\% flat systematic uncertainty are shown in Figure \ref{fig:sum}.
-For direct stau production with L+R (L/R) stau, the discovery sensitivity can reach up to 168.5 GeV (159 GeV) in stau mass.
-For direct smuon production, the discovery sensitivity can reach up to 175 GeV in smuon mass.
-Given the similar nature of the facilities and detectors, the results can be a good reference for other electron-positron colliders with close center-of-mass energies and target luminosities, such as ILC~\cite{Behnke:2013lya} and FCC-ee~\cite{Gomez-Ceballos:2013zzn}.
+Figure~\ref{fig:sum} presents the projected exclusion and discovery contours at the CEPC for direct $\tilde{\tau}$ and $\tilde{\mu}$ production, assuming a 5\% flat systematic uncertainty.
+For direct stau production, the discovery reach extends up to 170\,GeV in stau mass for the combined left- and right-handed scenario, with respective reaches of 169 and 162\,GeV for purely left-handed and right-handed staus.
+For direct smuon production, the discovery potential reaches up to 178\,GeV in smuon mass.
+Given the similar design and performance characteristics of future $e^+e^-$ collider facilities, these results serve as a valuable reference for other proposed experiments with comparable center-of-mass energies and target luminosities such as the ILC~\cite{Behnke:2013lya} and FCC-ee~\cite{Gomez-Ceballos:2013zzn}.